TheYuriG/blog_lessons/discord_create_channels/README.md

 // ...

 await interaction.guild.channels.create({
-    name: chosenChannelName, // The name given to the channel by the user
+    name: chosenChannelName, // The name given to the Channel by the user
-    type: ChannelType.GuildText, // The type of the channel created.
+    type: ChannelType.GuildText, // The type of the Channel created.
-    // Since "text" is the default channel created, this could be ommitted });
+    // Since "text" is the default Channel created, this could be ommitted });

 // ...